Katsugachi/Carpe/README.md

 # Carpe
-Open Source minikindle for the web.
-Download Carpe Local to run Carpe with no internet - books bundled with it in a single file
+Open Source minikindle for the web.<br> Download Carpe Local to run Carpe with no internet - books bundled with it in a single file
 ## Carpe MiniKindle
 Site: https://katsugachi.github.io/Carpe/